-A number of American Revolution historical sites still exist today, paying tribute to the momentous events that led to the break from Britain.
-These sites range from the most key engagements of the war to the silent graveyards that hold some of the most prominent figures of the time.
+A number of sites relating to the Revolution still exist today, paying tribute to the momentous events that led to the break from Britain.
+These sites range from the key battlefields of the war to the silent graveyards that hold some of the most prominent figures of the time.

-The Freedom Trail takes visitors to Boston through a tour of sixteen sites in the city which were of importance before and during the American Revolution against British rule in the 18th century.
-Boston played a central role in igniting the American Revolution, also known as the American War of Independence, and the Freedom Trail contains the sites which tell its story.
+The Freedom Trail takes visitors to Boston through a tour of 16 sites of importance before and during the American Revolution against British rule.
+Boston played a central role in igniting the American Revolution, and the Freedom Trail helps to tell this story where it actually happened.

-The Freedom Trail is a 2.5 mile trip which visitors can either follow independently using the red pavement markings around the city or join one of the selections of guided tours, which last around an hour and a half.
+The trail is a 2.5 mile trip in which visitors can either follow independently using the red pavement markings around the city, or join one of the selections of guided tours, which last around an hour and a half.
 Many of these sites also form part of the Boston National Historical Park.

 Yorktown battlefield in Virginia is the location of the final battle of the American Revolution.
 It was at Yorktown battlefield that, on 19 October 1781, the British surrendered to the combined forces of the French and American armies, under the command of General Washington.
 This dramatic action marked the end of the war and was the point at which the Americans attained independence.